Duron Harmon: 2017

 On March 9, 2017, Harmon, who was a free agent at the time, signed a four-year contract worth a maximum of $20 million to remain with the Patriots.
 The deal included a $5 million signing bonus and $1.5 million in guaranteed salary.
 On September 5, 2017, Harmon was named a Patriots captain for the first time in his career.

 On December 17, 2017, during Week 15 against the Pittsburgh Steelers, Harmon made the game-sealing interception as the Patriots won 27–24, allowing them to clinch the AFC East.
 The interception was his fourth of the 2017 season, and his third in the final two minutes of a game.
-The Patriots would go on to have Home field advantage throughout the playoffs and make Super Bowl LII.
-In the Super Bowl, Harmon recorded 5 tackles and 1 interception in a losing effort to the Philadelphia Eagles.
+The Patriots went on to have home field advantage throughout the playoffs and make Super Bowl LII.
+In the Super Bowl, Harmon recorded five tackles and one interception in a losing effort to the Philadelphia Eagles.

 2018

 Harmon switched his jersey number from No. 30 to No. 21 with the arrival of Jason McCourty.
-Harmon finished the 2018 season with 38 tackles, 4 interceptions, and 4 passes defensed.
-He helped the Patriots reach Super Bowl LIII where they beat the Los Angeles Rams 13-3.
+Harmon finished the 2018 season with 38 tackles, four interceptions, and four passes defensed.
+He helped the Patriots reach Super Bowl LIII where they beat the Los Angeles Rams 13–3.

 2019

-In week 6 against the New York Giants, Harmon recorded his first interception of the season off Daniel Jones and returned it for 27 yards in the 35-14 win.
+In week 6 against the New York Giants, Harmon recorded his first interception of the season off Daniel Jones and returned it for 27 yards in the 35–14 win.
+He appeared in all 16 regular season games and started eight.
+He had 22 total tackles (19 solo), two interceptions, and five passes defended.

 Detroit Lions

 On March 18, 2020, the Patriots traded Harmon along with a seventh-round draft pick in 2020 to the Detroit Lions in exchange for the Seattle Seahawks' fifth-round 2020 draft pick.

 In Week 3 against the Arizona Cardinals, Harmon recorded his first interception as a Lion during the 26–23 win.
+He started in all 16 regular season games.
+He had 73 total tackles (54 solo), two interceptions, and five passes defended.

 Atlanta Falcons

 On April 15, 2021, Harmon signed a one-year contract with the Atlanta Falcons.
+He started in all 17 regular season games.
+He had 67 total tackles (44 solo), two interceptions, and five passes defended.

 Las Vegas Raiders

 On March 24, 2022, Harmon signed a one-year contract with the Las Vegas Raiders.
+In Week 7, against the Houston Texans, he had 73-yard interception return for a touchdown.
+In the 2022 season, he started in all 17 regular season games.
+He had 86 total tackles (63 solo), two interceptions, five passes defended, and two forced fumbles.

+Baltimore Ravens

+On September 12, 2023, Harmon signed with the practice squad of the Baltimore Ravens.

+Chicago Bears

+On October 3, 2023, the Chicago Bears signed Harmon to their active roster.
+He was released on November 8.